mwarning/meshnet-lab/README.md

 ## Limitations

-- no support for multiple connections between two nodes (multigraphs)
+- no support for multiple direct connections between two nodes (multigraphs)
 - only one mesh interface per node/namespace
 - no discrete event simulation that can run faster than real time
 - computer performance might influence results